iqqiss/iqqiss/README.md

  im a minor with a partner, please dni if you like like me. thx :3

- bye my fellas.. don't let me get my hands on you if you hurt my sixy....
+ bye my fellas.. don't let me get my hands on you if you hurt my sixy..../j

  ![images](https://github.com/user-attachments/assets/93ea22f2-996e-49b8-aab4-87da5598fa5b)